 Approaches to delineation of different types of regions and their utility in planning.
-Planning process :
+Planning process: sectoral, temporal and spatial dimensions, short-term and long term perspectives of planning

 Concept of multi-level planning, decentralized planning, people's participation in the planning process.